jpalvarez24/jpalvarez24/README.md

  :school: I am a `Bachelor of Computer Sciences student` at [Universidad ORT Uruguay](https://fi.ort.edu.uy/).\
 🖥️ I love using Software as a solution for every `Problem`.\
-🌱 &nbsp;I'm on track for learning more about Machine Learning.\
+🌱 &nbsp;I'm on track for learning more about Backend Development.\
-🏃 &nbsp;In my free time, I enjoy doing research about software.\
+🏃 &nbsp;In my free time, I enjoy doing athletics.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at jpalvarezcores@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Resume](https://fi365-my.sharepoint.com/:b:/g/personal/ja281369_fi365_ort_edu_uy/EWaZY0u6oL1Dn8kAovoE4dsBLmyfAaOz-2ZTY9zWDa-rgQ?e=E0eg9Y) for more details about me.
 I'm open to feedback and suggestions!